messiah-of-ur/mur/README.md

 # :european_castle: Messiah of Ur

 It's time to revive ancient game of Ur.
+This repo acts as a simple way to integrate Mur components and deploy it on your local machine.

 ## Deployment under *nix